 I’ve been thinking lately about positivity and the power of our thoughts.
-I recently watched The Secret, which is a documentary based on the book written by Rhonda Byrne in 2006.
+I recently watched The Secret, which is a documentary that preceded the book written by Rhonda Byrne in 2006.
 I remember the book being popular, but I was having my first baby that year and had little time for reading.
 The general message, I found through the lazier on-screen footnotes, is that we will receive goodness if we expect goodness.
 Similarly, if we meditate on negativity and fear, these are the things that will be attracted to us.
 It reminds me of years ago when The Prayer of Jabez was all the rage among the church-goers.
 It was a book based on the simplest of verses, and encouraged followers to ask for specifically what they want, and expect it to come.
 Have faith, and your desires will naturally gravitate toward you.

 This was a hard theory to swallow, given what my family has been through the last 7 years.
 My oldest went through years of chemotherapy, my middle child had gut issues, and friends have unexpectedly passed away.
 Throw in post-traumatic stress and daily life, and it was tough to say the least.
 I had major fears that our family was doomed to a destiny of darkness and challenge.
 So, according to the theory of attraction, did I do this to myself?
 Was my son’s cancer a result of my concern?
 I don’t think so.
 In fact, I think sometimes shit just happens.